-There’s a lot more to your cat’s nose than you might think.
-Yes, it’s a cute spot to “boop,” but that cute little colorful nugget plays a huge role in your cat’s life.
+There’s a lot more to a cat nose and a cat sense of smell than you might think.
+Yes, the cat nose is a cute little spot to “boop,” but that colorful little nugget plays a huge role in your kitty’s life.
 Here’s how.

 Cats have 200 million scent receptors in their nasal cavity.
 Most breeds of dogs don’t have even close to that number.
 Your cat’s sense of smell guides her to prey, tells her if food is edible or toxic, tells her where you’ve been, and even helps her find her home if she gets lost.

 Outdoor cats mark their territory with urine or feces, so if your cat goes outdoors, she can tell if anyone’s been intruding in her space.
-Cats also use their sense of smell to detect female cats in heat; cats who are ready to mate release certain pheromones detectable only to the feline nose.
+The cat sense of smell to can detect female cats in heat; cats who are ready to mate release certain pheromones detectable only to the feline nose.

 Cats have very few taste receptors on their tongues compared to people, so it’s the smell rather than the flavor that stimulates her sense of hunger.
 That’s a big part of the reason why cats with respiratory infections or other nasal blockages stop eating: If they can’t smell their food, they won’t get hungry.

 If you’ve watched two feline friends approach each other, sniff one another’s noses, sides and butts, and then go on about their business together, you’ve watched the feline equivalent of, “Hey, how’s it going?
 Whatcha been up to?”

 Because cats’ noses are so sensitive, very strong odors are distasteful if not outright painful.
 This is one reason I recommend against using scented cat litter: The smell might be nice to you, but it could be overwhelming for your feline friend’s nose.
 Cats are also known to dislike the smell of citrus and tea tree (melaleuca) oil.